Let’s say your business has grown to the point where you need to bring some new blood onto your sales team.

 First of all, congratulations!

-But before you even think about hiring another rep, you need to take a step back.
+But before you even think about hiring another rep in your sales organization, you need to take a step back.

 Scaling a sales team can be tricky, even for the most experienced companies.
-In fact, hiring is one of the biggest challenges of today’s business leaders looking to expand.
+In fact, hiring is one of the biggest challenges of today’s business leaders looking to expand and earn sales growth.

 Why?
 Because without the right expectations and processes in place, scaling can actually throw a wrench into your sales process rather than speed it up.